Can you write your way to the ride you want? To a certain extent, I think you can.

 I did not want a brevet to be overtaken with how I perceived I was doing relative to everyone else, and wondering if I did not measure up because I wasn’t as fast as so-and-so or wasn’t riding as much as so-and-so.
 I know this may sound silly to all of you, but I’m telling you, I wasted time pondering these things and my blog ride reports really helped me refocus.

 Brevets are one of the ways that I spend my leisure time, and I do not want my leisure time to be a big puddle of negative.
 My aim is a net enjoyable experience.
 Isn’t that part of why it’s called leisure time?

 Unnecessary self-flagellation over things I had no control of was not part of my desired story or experience.
-I wanted to explore the beauty of being outdoors, positive and interesting interactions with people on the ride and at the controls, a story that captured the moments Felkerino and I shared and the sensation of riding a bike for miles and miles from sunrise to sunset (and then some).
-I wanted my story to be about working through whatever unexpected challenges the ride offered.
+I wanted to explore the beauty of being outdoors, and the positive and interesting interactions with people on the ride and at the controls.
+I wanted my story to capture the moments Felkerino and I shared.
+I wanted it to embrace the sensations of riding a bike for miles and miles from sunrise to sunset (and then some), and to show what it’s like to work through whatever unexpected challenges a ride presents.

 When I visualized my ride stories with these elements, I began to take note of them during brevets.
 My experiences became less tentative and I savored rides in a new way.
 I also renewed my appreciation for the life circumstances that have allowed me to participate in randonneuring events over the years.

 That doesn’t mean that I don’t include negative or uncomfortable things that happen along the way.
 Nor does it mean that I paint an overly rosy picture about a ride.